SFURTI Scheme Overview

 - It would help in organizing the traditional industries and artisans into clusters to make them competitive and provide support for their long term sustainability.

-- It would be beneficial in enhancing marketability of the clusters by providing support for new product development, design intervention and improved packaging.
+- It would be beneficial in enhancing the marketability of the clusters by providing support for new product development, design intervention and improved packaging.

 - It would help traditional artisans of the clusters to improve their skills through training and exposure visits.